gmukhigulas1/Projects/Quant projects/README.md

 ## Folder guide

 ### `Sentiment Trading Strategy/`
 This is the main research project in the folder.
-It is connected to my bachelor’s thesis on Reddit sentiment and investment decisions.
-The project looks at whether online discussion data can be converted into sentiment and engagement signals and then tested against market performance.
+It is connected to my bachelor’s thesis, **“The Rise of Reddit in Investment Decisions: A Sentiment-Based Trading Perspective.”**

-### `Portfolio/`
+The project looks at whether Reddit discussion data can be turned into sentiment and engagement signals and then tested against market returns.
+It includes notebooks for data collection, cleaning, ticker mapping, sentiment visualization, weighting, and strategy testing.

-Portfolio-analysis notebooks.
-These are used to practice return calculation, diversification, volatility, correlation, and allocation logic.
+### `Portfolio and risk/`

-### `Stocks/`
+Portfolio and risk-analysis notebooks.
+These are used to practice return calculation, volatility, diversification, allocation logic, and value-at-risk.

-Exploratory stock-market notebooks and scripts.
-This includes moving-average backtesting, trendline automation, higher-high/lower-low logic, sentiment strategy testing, and Markowitz-style analysis.
+### `Asset Pricing Coursework/`

-### `Macro/` and `Econs/`
+Coursework and self-study notebooks in mathematical finance, including binomial trees, discrete-time finance, continuous-time finance, and Python implementation of finance concepts.

-Macroeconomic and economic-data analysis notebooks.
-These folders include work with public macro datasets, CPI/fiscal/world economic outlook-style data, banking indicators, and related CSV files.
+### `Market Analysis/`

-### `FIM/`
+Exploratory stock-market notebooks and small Python scripts.
+This folder includes work on moving-average backtesting, trendline automation, high/low price-structure logic, simple sentiment strategy testing, and other market-analysis tools.

-Finance and Information Management exercises, including a binomial-tree notebook and introductory Python work.
+### `Economics/`

-### Course notebooks
+Economics and macro-data exercises.
+This folder includes notebooks and datasets related to macroeconomic indicators, banking/monetary data, CPI, fiscal data, and world economic outlook-style datasets.

-The folder also includes notebooks such as:
+## How I would review this folder

-- `Discrete Time Finance 1.ipynb`
+If you only have limited time, I would review the folder in this order:

-- `Discrete Time Finance 2.ipynb`
+1. `Sentiment Trading Strategy/`
-- `Continuous Time Finance 1.ipynb`
+2. `Asset Pricing Coursework/`
-- `Continuous Time Finance 2.ipynb`
+3. `Market Analysis/`
-- `VaR 12-13-25 Lecture.ipynb`
+4. `Portfolio and risk/`

-These notebooks are mainly coursework and self-study material where I implemented or practiced mathematical finance concepts in Python.
+5. `Economics/`

 ## Current state

-This is a working folder.
-Some notebooks are polished enough to read directly, while others are still closer to study notes or experiments.
+This is a working portfolio folder.
+Some notebooks are developed projects, while others are closer to study notes or experiments.
+I keep both types because they show the process of learning quantitative finance by implementing ideas directly in Python.